RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 >
 > Finally, Vapor wants a method to determine the game with the highest total revenue and a method to determine the most popular (i.e., most copies sold) bundle.

-To run this app, right click on the file *SalesManagerMain.java* and choose *Run As* | *Java Application*
+To run this app, run *SalesManagerMain.java* as a Java application.
+To test this app, run *RunAllManualTests.java* and *RunAllGenAITests.java* as JUnit tests.

-The interface for this program is entirely text based and the example input/output (below) will give you an idea of how the program will work.
+The interface for this program is entirely text-based and the example input/output (below) will give you an idea of how the program will work.
 The green\* text is user input, and the rest of the text is the program output:

-\**GitHub may not show this text as green, but if you copy/paste the raw Markdown content of this README into [Markdown Live Preview](https://markdownlivepreview.com/), the green text will be green.*
+\**GitHub may not show this text as green, but if you view the README in your IDE or copy/paste the raw Markdown content into [Markdown Live Preview](https://markdownlivepreview.com/), the green text will be green.*

 <pre>
 Welcome to the Vapor Sales Manager.
 Enter commands.
 Type 'exit' to end.